Treblle/treblle-net-core/README.md

 You may want to disable Treblle's exception handler if:
 - You're using a custom exception handling middleware
 - You have specific exception handling requirements
-- You want to prevent duplicate exception logging

 ### Default Behavior